skyfielders/python-skyfield/skyfield/documentation/time.rst

 then it is best to create the object once, through a single method call to your timescale object, and then use that single time repeatedly in your calculations.
-Not only will Skyfield get to avoid having to repeatedly translate the same time value between the different time scales, but other expensive calculations that involves time are automatically cached on the date object.
+Not only will you avoid asking Skyfield to repeatedly translate the same time value between the different time scales, but other expensive values that depend upon time are also automatically cached on the date object.
 (See the section on :ref:`date-cache` for more details.)

 .. _building-dates: